salsa-community/kbase/README.md

 In order to just modify the `.entity/` json files and not generate the entities:

 `jhipster import-jdl ./entities.jh --json-only --blueprints vuejs`

+In order to just re-generate a specific entity:

+`jhipster entity contacto`